-The McGuane Park Advisory Council (PAC) is looking forward to hosting a Make Music Chicago event for the third consecutive year.
+On June 21st, 2017, the McGuane Park Advisory Council (PAC) hosted a Make Music Chicago event for the third consecutive year.
 We are proud to be able to bring music into the Bridgeport community and to our park, which is mostly known for athletic activities.
 After a difficult first attempt, McGuane PAC was able to put together a lineup in 2016 that covered an eleven-hour span with acts ranging from Country to Blues to Classic Rock and even Cantonese Opera.
 After the success of last year’s event, we have been able to expand our park’s music events from only MMC to a four-week, Wednesday evening concert series culminating with a five-hour Make Music Chicago celebration.

 Although the Bridgeport community is one rich with artistic talent, it rarely gets a chance to showcase its home-grown musicians within the neighborhood.
 McGuane PAC aims to use MMC as vehicle to highlight those musicians.
 Many of our performers last year who had been raised in the neighbor hood had either played sports or attended summer camps at McGuane and were excited to give back to a place that had been a big part of their youth.

-The 2017 Make Music Chicago concert at McGuane will begin at 4:00 pm and last until the field house closes at 9:00pm.
-Bands will play on our stage on the East side of the field house under a canopy of the park’s majestic trees.
-There will be both seating in chairs in front of the stage as well as plenty of shaded space within the park to spread out a blanket, have a picnic dinner, and take in the wonderful music.
-Refreshments will also be sold by the advisory council.
-In the event of rain, the concerts will be moved inside the field house with both floor and bleacher seating.
+The 2017 Make Music Chicago concert at McGuane began at 4:00pm and lasted until the field house closed at 9:00pm.
+Bands played on our stage on the East side of the field house under a canopy of the park’s majestic trees.
+There was seating in chairs in front of the stage as well as plenty of shaded space within the park to spread out a blanket, have a picnic dinner, and take in the wonderful music.
+Refreshments were also sold by the advisory council.

 Located in the Bridgeport community, McGuane Park totals 20 acres and features an indoor swimming pool, two gymnasiums, an assembly hall, a kitchen and meeting rooms.
 Outside, the park offers baseball fields, an athletic field for soccer or football, tennis courts, an interactive water feature and a playground.
 The playground was renovated in Fall 2013 as part of the Chicago Plays! program.
 McGuane is located across the street from Stearn Quarry, now the Palmisano Park nature area.
-McGuane is hosting a music series on Wednesday evenings for a month leading up to Make Music Chicago.
+McGuane hosted a music series on Wednesday evenings for a month leading up to Make Music Chicago on June 21st.

 TAIGO ONEZ: DJs IN THE PARK